armin-bauer/mockmagican/README.md

 mock.magican
 ============

 Don't you agree that mocking is somethimes a bit like magic?
 When I first saw a mocking framework, it seemed to me as if strange magic things were going on in my code (it was jmockit by the way).
-Now that I have a deeper understanding of the JVM I have been thinging about trying to write a mocking framework myself.
+Now that I have a deeper understanding of the JVM I have been thinking about trying to write a mocking framework myself.
 I hope the software can help you.
 You should note that it's still under development and not everything is currently possible with it.
 What I'm trying to do (and how far I have come with it) will be further down.

 About me